KyleEff/Console-Collection/Technical Manual.md

 - **Attributes**:
   - `manufacturer`: Represents the company that manufactured the console.
   - `name`: Represents the name of the console.
+  - `lowerName`: Represents the name of the console for name searching.
   - `year`: Represents the year the console was produced.

 - **Constructors**: